davidmalcolm/texi2rst/output/_build/html/_sources/named-address-spaces.txt

 On the RL78 target, variables qualified with ``__far`` are accessed with 32-bit pointers (20-bit addresses) rather than the default 16-bit addresses.
-Non-far variables are assumed to appear in the topmost 64KiB of the address space.
+Non-far variables are assumed to appear in the topmost 64 KiB of the address space.

 SPU Named Address Spaces
 ^^^^^^^^^^^^^^^^^^^^^^^^